 (1) Business alliance with Yahoo Japan Corporation

-Yahoo Japan Corporation is the Company’s parent company and holds 51.59% of the Company’s voting rights as of December 31, 2016.
-The Company has formed a capital and business alliance with Yahoo Japan Corporation principally to expand operations by strengthening its business ties.
+Yahoo Japan Corporation is the Company’s parent company and holds 52.14% of the Company’s voting rights as of December 31, 2017.
+The Company has formed a capital and business alliance with Yahoo Japan Corporation, principally to expand operations by strengthening its business ties.
 The Company’s policy for doing business with Yahoo Japan Corporation is to increase profits for both companies.
 The Company achieves synergies by linking its services to their businesses, including the shopping business.
-However, because of this relationship, the Company’s services partly depend on their businesses, and if a competition problem arises within the Yahoo Group in the businesses the Company engages in, if Yahoo Japan Corporation changes its management policy in relation to the Company, or if the alliance cannot be sustained for other reasons, it could have a significant impact on the Group’s businesses and results.
+Because of this relationship, however, the Company’s services partly depend on their businesses, and if a competition problem arises within the Yahoo Group in the businesses the Company engages in, if Yahoo Japan Corporation changes its management policy in relation to the Company, or if the alliance cannot be sustained for other reasons, it could have a significant impact on the Group’s businesses and results.

 (2) Major advertisers and publisher media

-The Group is seeking to acquire new clients so it won’t depend too strongly on specific industries and advertisers.
-However, the Group is striving to improve its results by providing a consulting service for those advertisers it has a good and stable relationship with, using the experience and achievements the Group has accumulated and, as a result, sales from certain advertisers such as financial sector could account for a greater percentage of total revenues.
+The Group is seeking to acquire new clients so that it will not depend too strongly on specific industries and advertisers.
+However, the Group is striving to improve its results by providing a consulting service for those advertisers with which it has good, stable relationships, using the experience and achievements the Group has accumulated and, as a result, sales from certain advertisers such as the financial sector could account for a greater percentage of total revenues.
 Changes in the business strategies or financial situation of these advertisers, or their policies regarding transactions with the Group, could have a significant influence on the Group’s results.
-Despite maintaining its relationships with those publishers that can attract a lot of clients and that have strong advertising, changes in the business strategies or financial situation of these publishers, or their policies regarding transactions with the Group, could have a significant influence on the Group’s results.
+Despite maintaining its relationships with those publishers that can attract a lot of clients and that have strong advertising, any changes in the business strategies or financial situation of these publishers or their policies regarding transactions with the Group could have a significant influence on the Group’s results.

 5. Future business expansion